What exactly is a varicose vein?

 A varicose vein can appear anywhere on your leg from the ankle up to the groin but the most likely places are on the back of your calf or knee and – less commonly – the inside of your thigh.

-You may think it is impossible to miss a problem like this but many people confuse the appearance of varicose veins with spider veins which are different and less serious medically.
+You may think it is impossible to miss a problem like this but varicose veins symptoms are often confused with other things – many people confuse them with spider veins which are different and less serious medically.

 Both these conditions are the result of weakened vein walls causing blood to pool in the legs resulting in visible surface veins.
 Healthy leg veins by and large are not visible to the naked eye.
 In the case of varicose veins the surface vein becomes visibly distended and prominent.